lanya-dorkin/FinLit/README.md

 # FinLit

-The dashboard app makes lets you construct any kind of financial ratio for companies represented on US stock exchanges.
+The dashboard app lets you construct any kind of financial ratio for companies represented on US stock exchanges.

 ### Goals
 - Simplify access to financial data